1zbr/1zbr/README.md

 # i'm zayyan ✌️
-A 15-year-old developer with a passion for technology and a love for bringing ideas to life through code.
+A 15-year-old software developer with a passion for technology and I enjoy bringing the wildest ideas to life through code.
 Learn more here: (https://www.zayyan.cc/)